DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 #### Detecting Player Position

 The first thing we need to do to accomplish the goal here is to figure out which tile our player is over.\
 Make a new script and put it onto the holder for our background tiles.
 Let's call it "TileManager".
-For the rest of this section we will be referring to this pieces of background as tiles.
+For the rest of this section we will be referring to these pieces of background as tiles.

 In our script we need to have a reference to each one of these objects.
 Add these as `public GameObject` variables.